 Good for: Players who prefer to keep bets low

-On each roulette spin, you'll place three separate bets.
+For example, on each roulette spin, you'll place three separate bets.
 Based on a token amount of £20, this would be:

 You can adjust the amounts to fit your stake providing the proportional split remains unchanged.